Kashmir: Current status and political divisions

 The region is divided among three countries in a territorial dispute: Pakistan controls the northwest portion (Northern Areas and Azad Jammu Kashmir), India controls the central and southern portion (Jammu and Kashmir) and Ladakh, and the People's Republic of China controls the northeastern portion (Aksai Chin and the Trans-Karakoram Tract).
 India controls the majority of the Siachen Glacier area, including the Saltoro Ridge passes, while Pakistan controls the lower territory just southwest of the Saltoro Ridge.
 India controls 101338 km2 of the disputed territory, Pakistan controls 85846 km2, and the People's Republic of China controls the remaining 37555 km2.

-Jammu and Azad Kashmir lie south and west of the Pir Panjal range, and are under Indian and Pakistani control respectively.
+Jammu and Azad Kashmir lie south and west of the Pir Panjal range, and are under the control of India and Pakistan, respectively.
 These are populous regions.
 Gilgit-Baltistan, formerly known as the Northern Areas, is a group of territories in the extreme north, bordered by the Karakoram, the western Himalayas, the Pamir, and the Hindu Kush ranges.
 With its administrative centre in the town of Gilgit, the Northern Areas cover an area of 72,971 km2 and have an estimated population approaching 1 million (10 lakhs).

 Ladakh is between the Kunlun mountain range in the north and the main Great Himalayas to the south.
 Capital towns of the region are Leh and Kargil.
 It is under Indian administration and was part of the state of Jammu and Kashmir until 2019.
 It is one of the most sparsely populated regions in the area and is mainly inhabited by people of Indo-Aryan and Tibetan descent.
 Aksai Chin is a vast high-altitude desert of salt that reaches altitudes up to 5000 m.
 Geographically part of the Tibetan Plateau, Aksai Chin is referred to as the Soda Plain.
-The region is almost uninhabited, and has no permanent settlements.
+The region is almost uninhabited, with no permanent settlements.

 Though these regions are in practice administered by their respective claimants, neither India nor Pakistan has formally recognised the accession of the areas claimed by the other.
-India claims those areas, including the area "ceded" to China by Pakistan in the Trans-Karakoram Tract in 1963, are a part of its territory, while Pakistan claims the entire region excluding Aksai Chin and Trans-Karakoram Tract.
+India claims those areas, including the area "ceded" to China by Pakistan in the Trans-Karakoram Tract in 1963, are a part of its territory, while Pakistan claims the entire region, excluding Aksai Chin and Trans-Karakoram Tract.
 The two countries have fought several declared wars over the territory.
 The Indo-Pakistani War of 1947 established the rough boundaries of today, with Pakistan holding roughly one-third of Kashmir, and India one-half, with a dividing line of control established by the United Nations.
 The Indo-Pakistani War of 1965 resulted in a stalemate and a UN-negotiated ceasefire.